 When it comes to web design, having a website that loads quickly is one of the most important things that drive engagement and conversion.
 People don’t like having to wait for websites to load and will often abandon the website if they have to wait too long.
 A speedy website will improve your user’s experience with the site, and will also support your SEO efforts.

 You can test your site with free tools like Google PageSpeed Insights or GTMetrix.
 The goal is to have your website load as quickly as possible.
 Loading in less than three seconds is a good goal to shoot for.
+We’ve compiled a full guide to test your website speed in our “How to Test Your Website Speed” article.

 Page speed tests will give you a customized report outlining what should be done to improve your site’s unique setup.
 Simpler Site can support you in addressing these items.
 We’ve found that the following five tips show most clients significant speed improvements: